markanlb/MT-Server-ToolBox/README.md

 # MT-Server ToolBox
-Process Checker is a script to retrieve the state of one or more running processes

 ⚠️⚠️<br/>
 Have you ever dreamed of being able to control your own remote server from a simple and ergonomic tool ?<br/>